steveluscher/react-rjsdaq-workshop/README.md

     npm install
     npm start

-Open a new tab in Terminal with Command + T.
+You also need to run the server.
+Open a new tab in Terminal with Command + T, and run the server:

     cd ../server
     npm install